 NonFarm Payrolls

-Nonfarm Payrolls (NFP) in the United States (US) declined by 92,000 in February, the US Bureau of Labor Statistics (BLS) reported on Friday.
+Nonfarm Payrolls (NFP) in the United States (US) increased by 178K in March, according to data released by the US Bureau of Labor Statistics (BLS) on Friday.
+The figure marks a marked reversal from February’s 133K drop (revised from -92K) and came in well above market expectations for a 60K gain.

-NFP Actual, Consensus and Deviation NegativeUS Nonfarm Payrolls declined by 92,000 in February, following the 126,000 increase recorded in January.
-This print came in below the market expectation for an increase of 59,000.
+NFP Actual, Consensus and Deviation PositiveUS Nonfarm Payrolls rose by 178,000 in March, following the 133,000 decrease recorded in February.
+This print came in above the market expectation for an increase of 60,000.

-Unemployment rateNegativeThe US Unemployment Rate edged higher to 4.4% in February from 4.3% in January declined to 4.3% in January from 4.4% in December.
-This print came in worse than analysts’ estimate of 4.3%.
+Unemployment ratePositiveThe US Unemployment Rate edged lower to 4.3% in March from 4.4% in February and declined to 4.3% in January from 4.4% in December.
+This print surpassed analysts’ estimate of 4.4%.

-Labor Force Participation Rate NeutralThe Labor Force Participation Rate edged lower to 62% in February from 62.1% in January.
+Labor Force Participation Rate NeutralThe Labor Force Participation Rate edged lower to 61.9% in March from 62% in February.

-Average Hourly EarningsNeutralAnnual wage inflation, as measured by the change in Average Hourly Earnings, rose to 3.8% from 3.7% in January.
+Average Hourly EarningsNegativeAnnual wage inflation, as measured by the change in Average Hourly Earnings, rose to 3.5% from 3.8% in January.

-Challenger Job CutsPositiveUS-based employers’ planned layoffs declined sharply to 40.307K in February from 108.435K in January.
+Challenger Job CutsNegativeUS-based employers’ planned layoffs rose to 60.62K in March from 40.307K in February.

-ISM Manufacturing PMI NeutralThe headline ISM Manufacturing PMI edged lower to 52.4 in February from 52.6 in January, while the Employment Index rose to 48.8 from 48.1 but remained in the contraction territory.
+ISM Manufacturing PMI NeutralThe headline ISM Manufacturing PMI edged higher to 52.7 in March from 52.4 in February, while the Employment Index was little changed in the contraction territory at 48.7.

-University of Michigan Consumer Confidence Index NeutralThe University of Michigan’s Consumer Sentiment Index improved slightly to 56.6 in February from 56.4 in January.
-In this period, the Consumer Expectations Index declined to 56.6 from 57.
+University of Michigan Consumer Confidence Index NegativeThe University of Michigan’s Consumer Sentiment Index declined to 53.3 in March from 56.6 in February.
+In this period, the Consumer Expectations Index fell to 51.7 from 56.6.

 Related content